cmiles/PointlessWaymarksProject/README.md

 Tags are a primary way of connecting and organizing content - a Tag Editor along with Excel Export/Import provide support for organizing/correcting/updating tags.

 This software has no support for storing 'completely private' content - but it does have support for excluding Tags from the site's various search pages and indicating to search engines not to index excluded Tag Pages.
-This can be a good way of providing some 'modesty' for tags that you might not want to delete - but that you also don't want to make prominent on the site.
+This can be a good way of providing some 'modesty' for tags that you might not want to delete - but that you also don't want to be prominent.

 ![Tag List](PointlessWaymarks.CmsScreenShots/TagList.jpg "Tag List")